joshuabg96/Cpp_Modern_Fundamentals/7_Arrays_Vectors/7 Arrays and Vectors.md

 ## Arrays
 ### What is an array?
 An array is fixed size, sequential collection of elements all of the same type, stored contiguosly in memory.
+So this is a compund data type or data structure because it is a collection of elements and all the elements are of the same type.
 Properties:
 - Fixed length (can not grow or shrink)
 - All elements share the same type